 2. Write Down Everything You Don’t Eat

 You’ve probably heard the tip ‘write down everything you eat.’
 Well that’s all well and good, if a little tedious and laborious, but, when you tot it all up at the end of the day you might just find yourself a little more impressed with the temptation you managed to resist.
-Sure, I can eat a healthy green salad with a suitable amount of protein for lunch, but if I don’t resist that sugary pastry that Janet from Finance brought in to celebrate her birthday then who cares?
+Sure, I can eat a healthy green salad with a suitable amount of protein for lunch (isagenix e shot in my case), but if I don’t resist that sugary pastry that Janet from Finance brought in to celebrate her birthday then who cares?
 My scales sure as hell don’t.

 I can easily pretend I didn’t snaffle 3 chocolate fingers or I can feel proud about definitely not going anywhere near them.
 So write down that naughty things you avoid and chalk up every little victory.